-Looking across the various contributions above, and considering what they tell us, directly or by implication, or what they don’t address, various, intersecting points are noteworthy.
+Looking across the various contributions above, and considering what they tell us, directly or by implication, or what they do not address, various, intersecting points are noteworthy.

 ATTENTION ON AND (MIS)CONCEPTIONS OF SUPPLY CHAINS

 The current level of political and societal attention on supply chains and mitigating future disruptions is likely to wane.
 In the news, ‘supply chain management’ is all too often used indiscriminately, with meanings ranging from inventory management and distribution, to (e.g.) industrial policy for domestic production capacity.
 In taking up Schoenherr and Matopoulos’ advice, PSM scholars will need to articulate very clearly the connections between PSM, logistics, industrial policy and innovation policy etc. We need to recognize that there is currently a unique, and highly likely time-limited, opportunity for developing the status of PSM in industry and policy settings.